dexiusprime-oss/docrag-kit/docs/MCP_INTEGRATION.md

 ## Overview

-DocRAG Kit provides an MCP server that exposes two tools to Kiro AI:
+DocRAG Kit provides an MCP server that exposes three tools to Kiro AI:
-- **search_docs**: Semantic search over your project documentation
+- **search_docs**: Fast semantic search returning relevant document fragments with source files
+- **answer_question**: AI-generated comprehensive answers synthesized from multiple sources
 - **list_indexed_docs**: List all indexed source files

 The MCP server runs locally and connects to your project's vector database.

+### Tool Selection Guide

+**Use `search_docs` when:**
+- You need quick access to specific documentation sections
+- You want to read the raw documentation yourself
+- You're looking for exact quotes or code examples
+- You need multiple relevant fragments to review

+**Use `answer_question` when:**
+- You need a synthesized answer from multiple sources
+- The question requires context and explanation
+- You want a direct answer without reading raw docs
+- You need source attribution for the answer

+**Use `list_indexed_docs` when:**
+- You want to see what documentation is available
+- You're verifying the indexing worked correctly
+- You need to know which files are searchable

 ## Prerequisites